 If the skeg does not deploy freely, first check the housing for debris such as small pebbles or sticks.
 These objects can enter the housing when launching from a beach.
 If the skeg is really jammed, do not force the control knob.
 Use a wire or string through the pull hole at the end of the skeg to free it.
 If the skeg housing is clean, next check that the screw on the control knob is screwed into the cable.
 When you move the knob, the rod should move also.
 Then check that the cable tubing is secured in its connections at the skeg housing and recess.
 Those points have compression fittings.
 If the tubing is free of the fitting, reinsert the tubing by pushing it in firmly through the ring and seat it into the fitting.

 Unless your kayak has a crack, leaks primarily occur in the following areas: seams, ends, hatch rims, bulkheads, skeg housings, or fittings.
-Eddyline kayaks are all water tested before leaving the factory.
-However, over time, leaks can develop from various sorts of stresses including freezing and thawing, shock, overtightening car tie downs, etc… Most leaks are easy to fix, the trick is finding them.
+Over time, leaks can develop from various sorts of stresses including freezing and thawing, shock, overtightening car tie downs, etc… Most leaks are easy to fix, the trick is finding them.
 The menu below contains some procedures and suggestions.

 On a dry day on the lawn or on sawhorses, put 3-5 gallons of water in each compartment (one at a time).
 Watching carefully, roll or lift the kayak to force the water over any suspect area and watch for where it runs or drips out.
 It is surprising how much water accumulates in a few hours with a drip.
 Also watch for the transfer of water from one compartment to another.
 This would indicate a bulkhead leak.
 Remember, the bulkheads are vented with a tiny hole in the center, so you will be looking for leaks or seepage around the perimeter.